zawzaww/zawzaww.github.io/projects/android-articles.md

 ----

 ## License
-This Repository is licensed under MIT License.
+This android articles and guides are licensed under MIT License.
 See the [LICENSE](https://github.com/zawzaww/android-tutorials/blob/android/LICENSE) for details.

 ```bash
 MIT License